Stefan Ilić: Club career

 He represented the Serbia U-20 team, that took part in the Youth World Cup 2015.
 Serbia finished as the champion of the Championship that season.
 He also played for the heavyweight Serbian Club Red Star Belgrade.
 In the 2020–21 season, he joined and appeared with Serbian first division club OFK Bačka.

 In June 2021, he moved to India and signed with I-League side Mohammedan Sporting for their 2021–22 season.
 He was part of the team's 2021 Durand Cup campaign, in which he appeared in all the matches, and reached to the final, defeating FC Bengaluru United 4–2.
 On 3 October 2021, they lost the title winning match 1–0 to ISL side FC Goa.

 Ilić also appeared in the 2021 CFL Premier Division league, in which Mohammedan reached to the final, defeating United SC 1–0.

 International career

 Ilić represented Serbia U20 national team at the 2015 FIFA U-20 World Cup, where the clinched the title, winning gold medal.

-Personal life

-Ilić was drafted to represent M7 FC in Baller League UK.